 - Stay hydrated.
 Drink plenty of liquids, especially water (recommended 6-8 glasses of water daily) and drink alcohol and caffeinated drinks only in moderation.
 Drinking water helps dilute your urine and ensures that you’ll urinate more frequently — allowing bacteria to be flushed from your urinary tract before an infection can begin.

-- Revaluate your birth control methods.
+- Reevaluate your birth control methods.
 Diaphragms, or unlubricated or spermicide-treated condoms, can all contribute to bacterial growth.

-- Use URIEXO® daily.
-Taken daily, URIEXO® will help flush out bacteria and help maintain urinary tract & bladder health.
+- Use URIEXO daily.
+Taken daily, URIEXO will help flush out bacteria and provide a bacterial defence before UTIs can start.

-Break the Vicious Cycle of Recurrent Urinary Tract Health Issues with Double-Action URIEXO…
+Break the Vicious Cycle of Recurrent UTIs with Double-Action URIEXO…

-an ounce of protection is worth a pound of cure.
+an ounce of prevention is worth a pound of cure.

 Limited Mobility, Injuries & UTIs: If you have mobility issues or are bedridden, following a spinal cord injury for example, you may be at higher risk of getting UTIs.
-Find out how to prevent them!
+Click here to find out how to prevent them!